funvill/funvill.github.io/_posts/2007-07-10-when-big-people-steal-small-guys-ideas.md

 ---
-title: When big people steal small guys ideas
+title: "When big people steal small guys ideas"
 date: 2007-07-10 00:41:00
+categories:
-categories: Development
+- Development
+slug: when-big-people-steal-small-guys-ideas

 ---

 <img src="/public/uploads/2007/07/colourlovers.jpg" alt="colourlovers.jpg" />

 I was reading some of the posts on the <a href="http://www.dailyblogtips.com/blog-project-three-final-list/">top three</a> contest by <a href="http://www.dailyblogtips.com/blog-project-three-final-list/">dailyblogtips.com</a>.